 Listed below are some examples of how we promote these values in our school community:

 Student voice is significant in regards to life at the Academy.
-Our student elected school council plays a strong role in our school.
+Our student elected Academy Parliament plays a strong role in our school.
 They are elected by their class peers and are involved in making the Academy a better place to learn.
 Students have a great amount of input in regards to what and how they learn, which promotes student voice.

 Student questionnaires and interviews are also conducted throughout the year.
-We know that the formation of the school council and the active participation of our students will sow the seeds for a more sophisticated understanding of democracy in the future.
+We know that the formation of the Academy Parliament and the active participation of our students will sow the seeds for a more sophisticated understanding of democracy in the future.

 The Rule of Law